-The panhandle and northern Florida is mostly rural and has the closest to “four seasons” you’ll experience.
+The panhandle and northern Florida are primarily rural and have the closest to “four seasons” you’ll experience.
 Here you’ll find the big college towns of Gainesville and Tallahassee, along with the white-sand beaches of Pensacola and Destin.

 The biggest cities on the west coast are Tampa, St. Petersberg, Naples, and Ft.
 Myers.
 You’ll find a large population of Midwesterners and Canadians here who enjoy golfing, boating, and relaxing in the warm Gulf waters.

-Florida’s east coast draws more of a crowd from the Northeastern states (like Pennsylvania) and runs on a whole different wavelength.
+Florida’s east coast draws more of a crowd from the Northeastern states (like Pennsylvania) and runs on a different wavelength.
 Miami, Ft.
 Lauderdale, and the Palm Beaches are thriving seaside metropolises with great shopping and dining options.
-The rest of the east coast is quieter until you reach Jacksonville, which is actually the largest city in Florida.
+The rest of the east coast is quieter until you reach Jacksonville, the largest Florida city.

 Florida’s Economy & Job Market